 A Buff is another piece of headgear that will join you on almost every run.
 You can use it as a headband, balaclava, hat or neck gaiter.
 I wear mine all summer and all winter.
 For $20 this might be the most versatile piece of gear you can buy.

 Suggested Gear: Go with a hat that you already have or pickup a cheap hat.
 A Buff is also nice to have!

-Finding the right balance is especially important when choosing your winter running gloves.
+Finding the right balance is especially important when choosing your winter running gloves or mittens.
 Heavy gloves might cause sweaty hands and they will make it impossible for you to adjust your layers or check your phone without taking them off.
-The key is to find gloves that protect your hands without sacrificing dexterity.
+The key is to find something that protects your hands without sacrificing dexterity.
 I love light mittens as they keep your fingers together which helps them feel warmer with less insulation.
 Also, mittens are easier to quickly put on and take off which you will need to do as weather conditions change.